ammyrohilla5050-dot/jmeter-coordinated-throughput-controller/README.md

 JMeter's standard Throughput Controller evaluates each sibling independently.
 If two sibling controllers are both configured at 50%, both can run in the same parent iteration.
-This plugin is for test plans that need weighted branch selection where sibling alternatives are mutually exclusive.
+This plugin is for test plans that need weighted selection where sibling alternatives are mutually exclusive.

 ## Install